CloudCannon/documentation/_posts/2017-12-06-outputs--custom-editor-toolbars.md

 ---

 This release adds two major features, the option to output a generated site and editor toolbar customisation.
-See a feature post in our blog.
+See [our feature post in our blog](https://cloudcannon.com/features/2017/12/07/build-outputs-and-toolbar-options/).

 **Features:**